Article

 Waves crashing against a lighthouse

-The Digital Markets, Competition and Consumers Act 2024 will in the main start to take effect in stages later in 2024 and will bolster the powers of the Competition and Markets Authority (CMA) to enforce U.K. antitrust rules.
+The Digital Markets, Competition and Consumers Act 2024 will bolster the powers of the Competition and Markets Authority (CMA) to enforce U.K. antitrust rules.
+Most of the relevant provisions will take effect on January 1, 2025.
 You need to know about six changes.

 1. Ban on anticompetitive agreements will have wider reach